ButThouMust/kamaitachi-sfc-english/README.md

 - Insert and compress an English font and a translated script into the game.
 - Insert translated menu prompts for managing files, like "start game", "delete file", "change names", etc.
 - Edited the name entry screen to let the player input a name in English.
   - This was more difficult than it sounds, interestingly.
-The short version is, the text encoding table and the visible graphics were stored separately.
+The short version is, the graphics for the 9x10 grid of characters does not use the typical font printing routine, but rather its own format.
+So updating only the text encoding table would not change what characters the player sees on the screen.

 ### <ins>Graphics</ins>
 - Insert translated graphics for the stereo/mono option.
 - Translate the 終 graphic that the player sees upon reaching a bad end.
   - Exact translated graphics are not set in stone, but easily editable.
-- For the boxes on the name entry screen, find both the graphics themselves and the myriad of ways they get drawn to the screen.
+- For the boxes on the name entry screen, translate both their text and painstakingly update the absolute myriad of ways they get drawn to the screen.
-- Reverse engineer the format for how the end credits are displayed.
+- Reverse engineer the format for how the [end credits](/end%20credits/NOTES%20end%20credits.txt) are displayed.

 ### <ins>Graphics compression formats</ins>
 | Data type | Decompressor | Recompressor |